letsbegincode/Fed_IIDS/TECHNICAL_REPORT.md

 FED_IIDS demonstrates that a high-accuracy intrusion detection system can be collaboratively trained across organizations **without sharing raw data**, protected by Differential Privacy and supported by a realistic non-IID FL environment.

-This document serves as the final, verified technical report for the project.